Productivity is more than just a buzzword. It’s a vital quality that helps us accomplish our daily tasks, organize our lives, and achieve our goals.

 15 Secrets Successful People Know About Time Management- The Productivity Habits of 7 Billionaires, 13 Olympic Athletes, 29 Straight-A Students, and 239 Entrepreneurs

-As it turns out, they do.
-They keep their inbox clear, work from their calendars, and maximize their use of time.
-15 Secrets Successful People Know About Time Management goes in-depth on these and other productivity hacks and also includes an easy-to-use list of things you can do to save time and energy.
+Productive people tend to keep their inboxes clear, work from their calendars, and maximize their available time.
+15 Secrets Successful People Know About Time Management goes in-depth on these and other productivity hacks.
+In addition, it includes an easy-to-use list of things you can do to save time and energy.

-The Four Hour Work Week
+The Four-Hour Work Week

 The Four Hour Work Week by Tim Ferriss is the only book that made my must-read finance books list and my list of best books on productivity.
-That’s because it applies to both!
+It applies to both!

-Manage Your Day to Day: Build Your Routine, Find Your Focus, and Sharpen Your Creative Mind
+Manage Your Day-to-Day: Build Your Routine, Find Your Focus, and Sharpen Your Creative Mind

 Eat That Frog

-What a weird name for a productivity book, right?
 Eat That Frog by Brian Tracy is based on a metaphor that dates back to Mark Twain.
-Twain is credited with saying that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that will happen to you all day.
+Twain is credited with saying that if the first thing you do each morning is eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that will happen to you all day.

-Tracy expands on this metaphor and uses it as a guiding stone to help you achieve maximum productivity.
-Identify the worst tasks on your to-do list and get them done first.
-He goes into a lot more detail, including tips on how to eat the frog and what to do if you have multiple frogs.
-Tracy also stresses the reasons behind eating the frog – so we have more time to focus on what matters most to us.
+He offers many vital details, including tips on how to eat the frog and what to do if you have multiple frogs.
+Tracy also stresses the reasons behind eating the frog: we will have more time to focus on what matters most to us.

 Extreme Productivity